pnocera/roo-code-memory-bank-mcp-server/docs/quick-setup.md

 1. Open Claude Desktop settings
 2. Navigate to MCP servers configuration
-3. Add the same configuration as above
+3. Add the same configuration as above (choose npx or bunx based on your preference)

-### Step 3: Test the Installation
+### Step 2: Test the Installation

 1. Restart your MCP client (Cline/Claude Desktop)
 2. In a chat, ask your AI assistant to: